Juan Carlos Ferrero: 2000

 Ferrero made his Davis Cup debut in a quarterfinal tie against Russia in 2000, where he won both his matches, against Yevgeny Kafelnikov and Marat Safin, in straight sets.
 In the semifinals, Ferrero defeated the American Vince Spadea in three sets, helping to send Spain into their first Davis Cup final in 33 years.

-In the final, Spain faced Australia on home territory on Barcelona clay.
+In the final, Spain faced Australia on home territory in Barcelona on clay.
 On the first day, Albert Costa lost the first singles match to Lleyton Hewitt, but Ferrero levelled the score by defeating Patrick Rafter in the second match.
 After the Spanish doubles team won the third match, Ferrero was called up again in singles to face Hewitt.
-He won the first set, and saved match points to steal the second in a tiebreak.
+He won the first set and saved match points to steal the second in a tiebreak.
 After losing the third set, he regrouped and won the match 6–2, 7–6^{(7–5)}, 4–6, 6–4.
 The remaining singles match was called off; Spain claimed its first Davis Cup.
 Ferrero would cite this years later as the victory he was most proud of in his career.